Ramsey Clark: Kennedy and Johnson administrations

-Clark served as the attorney general until Johnson's term as president ended on January 20, 1969.
+Clark served as Attorney General until Johnson's term as president ended on January 20, 1969.
 Because of Richard Nixon's attacks on Clark's liberal record during the 1968 presidential election campaign and ultimate narrow victory over Hubert H. Humphrey, relations between Johnson and Clark soured and, by inauguration day, they were no longer on speaking terms.

 In addition to his government work, during this period Clark was also director of the American Judicature Society (in 1963) and national president of the Federal Bar Association in 1964–65.